rossjackson/micro-frontends-bare-react/README.md

 ### `appshell`
 The app shell is the host application.
-All these applications, whether a remote or a host can share and expose components they way they want but normally, you would want the host to only consume.
+All these applications, whether a remote or a host can share and expose components but normally, you would want the host to only consume.
 ```
         new container.ModuleFederationPlugin({
             name: 'AppShell',